 jQuery UI does not provide a framework for validation.

 Kendo UI includes validation out-of-the-box via the Validator component, which offers a mechanism of performing client-side form validation.
 Built around the HTML5 form validation attributes, it supports variety of built-in validation rules, but also provides a convenient way for setting custom rules handling.

-The widgets of both jQuery UI and Kendo UI feature excellent support for older browsers.
+Both jQuery UI and Kendo UI feature excellent support for modern and older browsers.